Optical transparency induced by a largely Purcell-enhanced quantum dot in a polarization-degenerate cavity

-To efficiently interface quantum dots with light often involves the coupling of the dots to fabricated photonic cavity structures \cite{Badolato2005,Englund2005,Davanco2011,Arcari2014,Lodahl2015,Ding2016,Somaschi2016,Liu2018,Wang2019}.
-Such structures can increase the optical density of states in the environment of a quantum dot, thereby Purcell-enhancing \cite{Purcell1946} the rate of spontaneous emission of single photons from the dot.
-In addition, photonic cavity structures that provide Gaussian far field emission patterns can improve the efficiency of exciting and collecting photons from the quantum dot via confocal optical setups.
+To efficiently interface quantum dots with light often involves their coupling to low-Q ($<1000$) cavities such as gratings and micropillars \cite{Davanco2011,Lodahl2015,Ding2016,Somaschi2016,Liu2018,Wang2019,Liu2019,Kolatschek2019,Moczala2020,Kolatschek2021}.
+Low-Q cavities can increase the optical density of states in the environment of a quantum dot, thereby Purcell-enhancing \cite{Purcell1946} the rate of spontaneous emission of single photons from the dot.
+In addition, cavities that provide Gaussian far field emission patterns can improve the efficiency of exciting and collecting photons from the quantum dot via confocal optical setups.
+For example, circular gratings formed by the periodical etching of rings from a substrate material ("bullseye" cavities) have been used to optically interface single defects in diamond \cite{Li2015} and quantum dots \cite{Davanco2011,Sapienza2015,Wang2019,Liu2019,Kolatschek2019,Moczala2020,Kolatschek2021}.
+In particular, InAs/GaAs quantum dots produced optical emission of single photons with lifetimes of $\approx 200$ ns \cite{Moczala2020}.
+Improving the efficiency of collecting photons from quantum dots coupled to such low-Q cavities can be achieved by introducing ellipticity to the structure\cite{Wang2019,Tomm2021}, but this prevents the access to the cavity using circularly polarized light.
+Another downside of low-Q cavities is their high loss of photons, which may result in low spin-cavity cooperativities, thereby significantly limiting the performance of the cavities for quantum networking \cite{Sun2018,Najer2019}.
+To date, a low-Q cavity that provides a high cooperativity spin-photon interface with an efficient, polarization independent, optical access has yet to be demonstrated.